 The Replicator Component creates a node for every row of a table, creating nodes ("replicants") and deleting them as the table changes.
 A node can be a full component and its contents.

-It takes the node specified in the Master Node parameter, and for every row in the Template Table, makes a copy of the master.
+It takes the node specified in the Master Node parameter, and makes a copy of the master for every row in the Template Table (or specified by the Number of Replicant parameter).

 The nodes that are created can be named in two ways.
 Copies can be named/numbered sequentially using